gem/oq-engine/doc/engine/What's-new.md

   5. `event_based`
   6. `event_based_risk`

   As a consequence all such calculators are much faster and use a lot less memory than before.
-Even the disk space occupation has been drastically reduced, and large computations that before took terabytes of disk space now requires few gigabytes of disk space.
-Such calculators do not store anymore anymore their outputs in the database, but in an HDF5 file, named the datastore, and located by default in ``$HOME/oqdata/calc_XXX.hdf5``.
-All such calculators can now run with a single configuration file contained both the hazard and the risk parameters.
+Even the disk space occupation has been drastically reduced, and large event based computations that before took terabytes of disk space now requires few gigabytes.
+The new calculators do not store their outputs in the database, but in an HDF5 file, named the datastore, located by default in ``$HOME/oqdata/calc_XXX.hdf5``.

-2. The other calculators are unchanged and they are still using PostgreSQL.
+2. The other calculators are unchanged; they are still using PostgreSQL.
   They will be replaced with HDF5-based versions in future releases of the OpenQuake Engine.
 For some calculator the HDF5-based implementation is already available in the engine and can be accessed by using the ``--lite``